Last week I wrote about the various problem with using C++'s standard library (mainly <random>

 Thus I propose a new set of named requirements, Basic Seed Sequence[12].
 Type only has to fulfil 3 requirements to be considered a Basic Seed Sequence, namely:

-• It provides result_type typedef that is an unsigned integer type of at least[13] 32 bits.
+typedef that is an unsigned integer type of at least[13] 32 bits. - It provides a default constructor with constant runtime complexity.

-• It provides a generate(rb, re) where rb and re are mutable random access iterators[14] which fills [rb, re) with 32-bit quantities.
+with 32-bit quantities.
 There are no constraints on the generated data.

-This is the minimal set of requirements for a useful Seed Sequence-ish type, and a wrapper type over std::random_device can easily fullfill them:
+This is the minimal set of requirements for a useful Seed Sequence-ish type, and a wrapper type over std::random_device

 class randomized_seed_seq {